New Year's Eve: Scotland

-In Scotland, New Year's (Hogmanay) is celebrated with several different customs, such as First-Footing, which involves friends or family members going to each other's houses with a gift of whisky and sometimes a lump of coal.
+In Scotland, New Year's (Hogmanay) is celebrated with several different customs, such as first-footing, which involves friends or family members going to each other's houses with a gift of whisky and sometimes a lump of coal.

 Edinburgh, the Scottish capital, hosts one of the world's most famous New Year celebrations.
 The celebration is focused on a major street party along Princes Street.
 The cannon is fired at Edinburgh Castle at the stroke of midnight, followed by a large fireworks display.
 Edinburgh hosts a festival of four or five days, beginning on 28 December, and lasting until New Year's Day or 2 January, which is also a bank holiday in Scotland.

-Other cities across Scotland, such as Aberdeen, Glasgow and Stirling have large organised celebrations too, including fireworks at midnight.

-BBC Scotland broadcast the celebrations in Edinburgh to a Scottish audience, with the celebrations also screened across the world.
-STV covers both worldwide New Year celebrations, and details of events happening around Scotland.
+From 1953 to 1985, Hogmanay had received exposure across the entire United Kingdom via the BBC, who televised BBC Scotland-produced specials such as The White Heather Club as part of their New Year's Eve programming.
+The specials were often lambasted by critics for their stereotypical portrayal of Scottish culture, but were popular enough to spawn competitors on ITV.
+The practice ended after 1985, when the poor reception to that year's Live into 85 led to the BBC, among others, abandoning the concept altogether.
+BBC One Scotland has since continued to air a local Hogmanay special from Edinburgh as a regional opt-out, with the rest of the UK taking a London-centric special (albeit with one exception in 1998–99, when BBC One networked an Edinburgh-based special that would turn out to be equally-shambolic).